hotfinda/HuiLu_CV/index.md

 # Projects & Experience

 ### Intelligent robot lab in Northwestern Polytechnical University（2020.3-）
-**Semantic SLAM based on binocular vision**
+**Drone intelligent navigation project**
-Utilizing the semantic information of objects to establish a labeled environment map to realize the functions of object detection and classification, tracking navigation, and rapid robot positioning.
+Collecting the semantic information of surroudings to establish a semantic map to make drone fly safely and resilient。
-- **Semantic segmentation based on deep learning**, aims to classify objects in 2D images and provide semantic pixels for control system.
+- **Semantic segmentation based on deep learning**, aims to classify objects in 2D images captured by drones and provide semantic pixels for the visual system.
-- **Semantic mapping**, combining 2D semantic information with 3D construction for environment, proving point cloud data for navigation and position.
+- **Semantic map construction**, combining semantic pixels and 3D construction for environment, providing coordinate and semantic information for navigation
+- Exchange with drone control system, utilizing the feedback from drone control system, adjust the drones in realtime.
-- Robustness test and noise analyse, calculating the accuaracy of algorithm under multiple noise effect, and reducing the noise effect through post-processing.
+- Robustness test and noise analyse, testing the reliablity of system under multiple noise effect, and reducing the noise effect through post-processing.

 ### Autonomus lab in Politecnico di Milano（2019.9-2020.3）
 **Teinvein self-driving project**